dmodjeska/portfolio/README.md

 * [Identifying the breed of a dog in an image](https://github.com/dmodjeska/dog_breed_identification) with data from ImageNet.
 Used deep learning.
 For a Kaggle competition.
 With Dominic Murphy.
 (Python)

-* [Predicting Movie Genres with IMDb](https://github.com/dmodjeska/cs109b): Prediction of movie genres from plots, cast/crew and posters on data from IMDb, TMDb, and MovieLens.
+* [Predicting movie genres from plots, cast/crew, and posters](https://github.com/dmodjeska/cs109b) with data from IMDb, TMDb, and MovieLens.
+Used machine learning and deep learning.
 Project for a course on data science at Harvard University.
 With Dominic Murphy.
 (R and Python)

 * [Predicting loan defaults with Lending Club](https://github.com/dmodjeska/cs109a) using machine learning.
 Data from Lending Club via Kaggle.
 Project for a course on data science at Harvard University.
 With Andrew Greene.
 (Python)